JacopoWolf/StackInjector/README.md

 ## Usage

-In-depth tutorials and explanations can be found in the [wiki tutorials section](https://github.com/JacopoWolf/StackInjector/wiki/Tutorial_Introduction)
+In-depth tutorials and explanations can be found in the [wiki](https://github.com/JacopoWolf/StackInjector/wiki)

 ---